muf3er/WhatTheFish/tensorflowmodel/README.md

 # Overview

-This repo contains code for the "TensorFlow for poets 2" series of codelabs.
+This repo contains code for the "TensorFlow for Fish" developed by Blue# Team.

-There are multiple versions of this codelab depending on which version of the tensorflow libraries you plan on using:
+Below are the links for Reference materials for building such models.

 * For [TensorFlow Lite](https://www.tensorflow.org/mobile/tflite/) the new, ground up rewrite targeted at mobile devices use [this version of the codelab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets-2-tflite)